Throw a Sickie (1986, 21.19) ***/TUnderhand

 No Room at the Top

 Tamarisk were, unfairly, one of the lesser-known outfits to emerge from the early '80s UK prog revival.
 Their first demo, the Tamarisk E.P. was released in 1982, along with similar offerings from Marillion, Pendragon, IQ etc., but received less attention than their compatriots/rivals (delete according to taste).
-To my knowledge, they never gigged that far from their home territory of north-east London, but I'm willing to be proved wrong on that one.
+To my knowledge, they never gigged that far from their home territory of north-east London, but I'm willing to be proven wrong on that one.
 If that's true, it may account for their small following; most of their contemporaries were gigging feverishly up and down the country for all they were worth, building up sizeable fanbases as they went.
-Tamarisk also had trouble holding down a steady lineup, and by 1984 they were still only managing Marquee supports, with not a sniff of record company interest.
+Tamarisk also had trouble holding down a steady lineup and, by 1984, they were still only managing Marquee supports, with not a sniff of record company interest.

 If you get a chance to hear this stuff, do; Tamarisk's approach should've been different enough to afford them more attention.
 Criminally, these tapes remain unavailable over twenty years on; rumours appear occasionally that an official release is 'imminent', but nothing ever seems to happen. n.b.
 They're finally out!
 The CD's entitled Frozen in Time.
 Anyway, if you like the better end of the neo-prog thing and you find this on a trade list, give it a listen.